 Relative Distance and Weather

-The hotter it is, the more stressful transportation is on fish.
+The hotter it is, the more stressful transportation is on fish - which is why we typically stock fish in the spring and fall.
 The more stressed they are, the more oxygen they consume, so there is an inverse correlation between travel time and temperature.
 The higher the temperature, the less time you'll have to transport.
 If you live within a 2-hour drive and you keep the fish covered and acclimate them to their new home appropriately, bagging is a perfectly acceptable method of transport.
 However, if your drive plus acclimation time is pushing the 2 1/2 to 3-hour limit, and it is hot, you'll want to consider bringing a bait tank or a cooler with an aerator.
 We'll load the fish directly into your tank and add salt to calm the fish for the ride.
 This method will give you a little more flexibility in the time frame and save room in your vehicle.
 You can check our service area map here.
 Please remember, we do not ship fish, so if you live outside this service area and need fish, you should look for a fishery closer to home.

 How to Choose or Make a Tank for Transporting Fish